LearnWithLlew/MentoringNewSpeakers/MentoringNewSpeakers.md

 1. Repeat for each sentence.
 The power of this exercise is in seeing how much story you have vs summary.
 For many new speakers, they end up with 100% summary.
 To be clear, the goal is not to have 100% story.
 The goal is not 100% but you need it to be more balanced.

+[//]: This subtitle is confusing Could you be more specific about how this is different from line 109?
+Or maybe this should be moved into that section.
 ### Story vs. Summary

 > We were unprepared for the outage.